 The previous sections have covered in detail how our different beliefs can be the cause of many of our conflicts.
 In the following I will focus more on the area of economic disparity as a reason for conflict and the steps countries might take to reduce such conflicts.

 Notwithstanding differing beliefs, in a world of economic prosperity where all countries had sufficient resources, would we have reasons to fight over territory or compete for economic supremacy?
 How can we work toward a world where all can find satisfaction with their level of prosperity and all can have access to education concerning the welfare of Life and Earth?
+Will innovation from our technology such as robotics and AI bring all humans closer to the prosperity they need and desire?
 Certainly if countries did not have to concern themselves over economic prosperity it would be easier for them to stay within global policies that might benefit the planet.
 The following will discuss the key ingredients necessary for prosperity and survival - working hard, resources, and innovation.

 If the wolf were in an area in the woods where there were a lot of mice, or it found a carcass of a deer, the wolf would not need to work as hard to survive.
 The wolf would have an abundance of "resources" and therefore not need to be innovative nor expel a lot of calories to find more mice by working hard.